AtomSDK/atomsdk-demo-windows/README.md

 First one is to offer VPN Credentials directly to the SDK which you may create through the Admin Panel provided by ATOM.

 ```
-atomManagerInstance.Credentials = new Credentials(“VPNUsername”, “VPNPassword”);
+atomManagerInstance.Credentials = new Credentials("VPNUsername","VPNPassword");
 ```
-Alternatively, if you don’t want to take hassle of creating users yourself, leave it on us and we will do the rest for you!
+Alternatively, if you don't want to take hassle of creating users yourself, leave it on us and we will do the rest for you!
 Easy isn't it.

 ```
 atomManagerInstance.UUID = “UniqueUserID”;